 • Semi-permeable film backings that are waterproof and provide bacterial barriers

 • Sterile single-use, soft, highly absorbent and conformable polyurethane

 • Provides optimal moist wound healing environment

-• Adhesive border has a gentle, but secure adhesion
+• Adhesive contact layer has a gentle, but secure adhesion

 • Non-traumatic removal of dressing